 Our aim is to be a continually evolving pioneer and leader in the field of resource recycling.

-DOWA ECO-SYSTEM's Environmental Management & Recycling Division has the broad-based expertise and high level of technology that allows the recapture of seventeen (17) different metals, including gold and silver, derived from the refinement techniques developed in the metal mining and smelting industry.
+DOWA ECO-SYSTEM's Environmental Management & Recycling Division has the broad-based expertise and high level of technology that allows the recapture of twenty-two (22) different metals, including gold and silver, derived from the refinement techniques developed in the metal mining and smelting industry.
 We are promoting the formation of a Recycling-Oriented Society by our treatment technology and our recycling network.

 The wide variety of metal recycling